-Ibuprofen is a common medication often used to treat pain, inflammation and fever.
-Recent studies have shown that ibuprofen may also be helpful in reducing asthma symptoms.
-While this medication can be beneficial for some people with asthma, it also has some risks associated with it.
+Ibuprofen is a common medication for pain, inflammation, and fever.
+Recent studies have shown that ibuprofen may also help reduce asthma symptoms.
+While this medication can be beneficial for some people with asthma, it also has some associated risks.

 How do NSAIDs Work in the Body?

-NSAIDs work by inhibiting the production of prostaglandins, which are hormones that play a role in pain and inflammation.
+NSAIDs work by inhibiting the production of prostaglandins, hormones that play a role in pain and inflammation.
 Ibuprofen is a less potent NSAID than some other drugs in its class, such as aspirin, but it also has a lower risk of gastrointestinal side effects.
-Ibuprofen can be used to treat pain and inflammation associated with many conditions, commonly there are:
+Ibuprofen can be used to treat pain and inflammation associated with many conditions commonly there are:

 - Menstrual cramps